 - The employer has 20 or more employees: If you have a group health insurance plan, you may be able to delay or put on hold both Medicare Part A and Part B.

 - If you are eligible for Part A, with no premium you can enroll and put Part B (which has a premium) on hold until you retire or lose group coverage.

 If you are working for a larger employer or getting your benefits from a spouse and are entering your Medicare Open Enrollment, you will want to compare the costs and benefits.

 With Medicare and a Medicare Supplement Plan your coverage might be much better than what you currently have through your employer.
-Many employer or group plans have went to high deductible or HSA model plans.
+Many employers or group plans have gone to high deductible or HSA model plans.

 You should carefully look at what your group plan costs in premium and compare that to Medicare and a supplemental plan.

 VIEW QUOTES INSTANTLY ONLINE!